• Skip to main content

 Turn on sauté setting on Instant Pot.
 Once hot, add 2 Tbsp. of oil, then brown sausage on both sides.
 Remove and set aside.

-chicken browning in Instant Pot
+Seasoned chicken pieces seared and browned in the Instant Pot

 Add chicken and marinade to Instant Pot and cook thoroughly (about 7-8 minutes).
 Remove and set aside.

-onions sautéing in Instant Pot
+Diced white onions sautéing in the Instant Pot in the drippings from browned meats

 Add onions to IP...